jmcalalang/f5-automation-toolchain-lab/docs/labinfo/labinfo2.rst

 Task |labmodule|\.\ |labnum|\.6
 -------------------------------

-We are going to set some authentication tokens for us to use throughout this lab.
+We are going to set some authentication tokens for use throughout this lab.

 ..
 Note:: F5 BIG-IP authentication token last a maximum of 10 hours

-Expand the `Authentication` tab within the collection and run **all** the steps.
-This step requests, extends, and stores our tokens in Postman environment variables to be used.
+Expand the `Authentication` tab within the collection and run(**SEND**) **all** the steps.
+This section, requests, extends, and stores our tokens in Postman environment variables to be used.

   |image7|